inferno-framework/udap-security-test-kit/README.md

 test.
 There are two categories of certificates for this test kit:
 - Client certificates: represent the logical instance of a UDAP client interfacing with the authorization server.
-This test kit supports multiple logical clients, and a new client certificate is needed for each instance of testing Dynamic Client Registration.
-By default, Inferno will generate a new client certificate for each run of the Dynamic Client Registration test group.
+This test kit supports multiple logical clients, and a new logical client is needed for each instance of testing Dynamic Client Registration.
 - Signing certificate: the certificate used to issue and sign the client certificates.
-This test kit includes a self-signed certificate authority, `InfernoCA.pem`, and its accompanying private key, `InfernoCA.key`, in `lib/udap_security_test_kit/certs`.
-  By default, Inferno will use this cert and private key to issue and sign it auto-generated client certs.
-In the `lib/udap_security_test_kit/certs` directory there is also a `generate_certs.sh` script that will regenerate the CA cert and its key as well as an example client cert and private key.

-Testers may also provide their own client certificate(s) via the test inputs.
+Testers must provide their own client certificate(s) via the test inputs.
+Currently, the certificates available in `lib/udap_security_test_kit/certs` are for unit testing only.

-In order for tests to pass, register the `InfernoCA.pem` file (if using Inferno's default CA) OR your own signing certificate as a trusted CA with the authorization server under tests.
+In order for tests to pass, register your own signing certificate as a trust anchor with the authorization server under tests.